AdamGeorgeCode/Exploratory-Pokemon-Analysis/README.md

 # Exploratory Pokemon Analysis

-This project is exploratory analysis of the Pokemon dataset sourced from - https://www.kaggle.com/rounakbanik/pokemon
+This project is exploratory analysis of a Pokemon dataset sourced from - https://www.kaggle.com/rounakbanik/pokemon

 The questions which are investigated are listed below;